effytamine/smt/README.md

-Built in Java
-A group of algorithms that utilize java to implement manipulative operations in an arbitrary input string
+Built in Java, a group of algorithms that utilize java to implement manipulative operations in an arbitrary input string